AdvoLogix Help

 This is applicable to AdvoLogix Matter Management v1.136 onwards only.

-Prior to version 1.136, all activities that were generated as part of an AP were populated with the custom field advpm__TaskTemplateId__c.
+Prior to version 1.136, all activities generated as part of an AP were populated with the custom field advpm__TaskTemplateId__c.
 This meant that the user was unable to see the AP name in a report; only a View link was displayed.
 Going forward, all activities generated as part of an AP will be populated with the new custom field (advpm__Activity_Plan_Task__c).
 This will allow users to see the AP/APT name on a report.

 With this change in mind, the old field (advpm__TaskTemplateId__c) is deemed unnecessary and thus can be deleted from your organization.